Kowshike/Forege_Cyber/README.md

 3. Check the output for the decrypted file.=you will get the .docx file output
 4. Edit the .py code to perform the bruteforce attack.

-📂 Folder Structure
+## 📂 Folder Structure

-Forage_Cyber/
-│-- EncryptedFilePack/
+The repository is structured as follows:

+1️⃣ **Main Directory: `Forage_Cyber/`**
+   - Contains the main files related to the cybersecurity virtual experience program.

+2️⃣ **Subdirectory: `EncryptedFilePack/`**
+   - This folder contains the encrypted ZIP file, brute-force script, and the password wordlist.

+3️⃣ **Files Inside `EncryptedFilePack/`**
-│   │-- bruteforce.py        # Python script for brute-force decryption
+   - `bruteforce.py` → Python script to perform brute-force decryption.
-│   │-- enc.zip              # Encrypted ZIP file
+   - `enc.zip` → Encrypted ZIP file (target for brute-force decryption).
-│   │-- rockyou.txt          # Wordlist for password brute-forcing
+   - `rockyou.txt` → Wordlist containing potential passwords.

+4️⃣ **Root-Level Files**
-│-- README.md                # Documentation file
+   - `README.md` → Documentation file explaining the project.

 🎯 Conclusion
 This program provided real-world cybersecurity experience, equipping me with practical skills in vulnerability assessment, incident response, and ethical hacking.
 The hands-on approach made learning engaging and applicable to real-world cybersecurity challenges.